ENQA 20th Anniversary – call for articles for the anniversary publication

 The year 2020 marks the 20th anniversary of ENQA.
 To celebrate this event, ENQA is launching a call for articles to its members and affiliates, to contribute to its anniversary publication.
-The publication will be distributed at the ENQA General Assembly meeting and anniversary celebration in October 2020, as well as published online.
+The publication will be distributed at the ENQA General Assembly meeting and anniversary celebration, as well as published online.

 The publication will cover one or more of the following:

-- present current trends, innovation, and good practice in specific sub-areas of quality assurance (elearning, international cooperation, work-based learning, implementation of EHEA tools for QA, new methodologies, etc);
+- a presentation of current trends, innovation, and good practice in specific sub-areas of quality assurance (elearning, international co-operation, work-based learning, implementation of EHEA tools for QA, new methodologies, etc);

 In this spirit, ENQA is calling on its members and affiliates to prepare articles on one of the three areas listed above.
 Contributing to the publication is a excellent opportunity for members and affiliate to showcase their work and offer their perspectives on past and furture development in quality assurance.
 The articles do not need to be academic research papers but are expected to be of interest and relevance to the European quality assurance community.

 The articles should meet the following requirements: